-DEC's Local Area Transport (LAT) protocol is the protocol used most often to connect to DEC hosts.
+DEC's Local Area Transport (LAT) protocol is the protocol used most often to connect terminals to DEC hosts.
 LAT is a DEC-proprietary protocol.
 Cisco uses LAT technology licensed from DEC.

 The LAT protocol is similar to TCP/IP's Telnet protocol in that it allows a user at one site to establish a connection to a host at another site, then passes the keystrokes from one system to the other.
-A user can establish a LAT connection through the protocol translator to a DEC host, simply by entering the host name.
+A user can establish a LAT connection through the terminal server to a DEC host, simply by entering the host name.

 One main difference between the TCP/IP Telnet and LAT protocols is that LAT cannot be routed, as can Telnet over the IP protocol.
 Because DEC's LAT protocol includes its own transport protocol which runs directly over Ethernet, rather than a standard routing layer, it cannot be passed by a router.
 (Refer to Figure 1-1.)
 A bridge or combined bridge and router, such as the Cisco routers, must be used to carry LAT traffic across a wide area network.
-A protocol translator can be used to carry LAT traffic over a WAN by first translating LAT to X.25 or Telnet.